SPAAM-community/spaam-community.github.io/events/EAA2024/Call_for_Abstracts.md

 ---

 ### Session info
-Showcase your groundbreaking work, join our session **Building bridges: An open forum for Archaeology and Metagenomics** where experts from Archaeology, Metagenomics and Computer Science can unite to showcase groundbreaking projects!
+Join our session **Building bridges: An open forum for Archaeology and Metagenomics** where experts from Archaeology, Metagenomics and Computer Science can unite to showcase groundbreaking projects!

 * How : Tandem or solo presentations
 * When: Abstracts due Feb 8th *(oral)* or Apr 8th *(poster)*